310mc/https-310mc.github.io-tl/source/_posts/other/parallel_world.md

 {% endbubble %}

 {% bubble Rtetora smile2 %}
-“That’s ‘cuz when it comes down to it, we Ryuseitai forcibly combined two different styles with each other.”
+“That’s ‘cuz in the first place, we Ryuseitai forcibly combined two separate styles with each other.”

 “To be honest, idols and heroes <em>seem</em> compatible, but they’re sorta a bad combo.”
 {% endbubble %}